cressie176/mcp-server/resources/code-standards.md

 ---

 ## 4. Comments
+- Comments should only be used to explain mysteries
-- Use comments only to explain *why* mysterious code exists, never to describe *what* code does.
+- Comments must explain *why* code exists, never describe *what* code does.
+- Prefer self-explanatory code over comments.
 - Delete or update outdated comments.
-- Prefer self-explanatory code over comments.

 ---